This guide introduces JPA and walks you through setting up a simple example in Spring Boot.

 )

-Other approaches before JPA focused on queries and how to translate results from queries to objects.
+Before JPA, most approaches focused on writing queries and mapping query results to objects.

-- Setting parameters to the query requires us to read values from objects and set them as parameters to the query.
+- Setting query parameters – reading values from objects and assigning them as parameters to the query.

 JDBC